cavo789/uses/020-code/notepadplusplus/readme.md

 > [https://notepad-plus-plus.org/](https://notepad-plus-plus.org/)

-A must-have to replace the very basic Notepad
+A must-have to replace the very basic Notepad.